 Understand the risks and always be prepared

 If you wait to secure your cyber space until an attack happens, you are putting your organization’s data at risk.
 Prepare an incident response plan to counter the attack and mitigate the wide variety of risks that can arise.
-It’s not a matter of if, but a matter of when your organization will face a cyber threat.
+It’s not a matter of whether, but when your organization will face a cyber threat.

 Report the cyber attack to the authorities